Find out about assessment changes relating to the 2019/20 academic year and how the principle of no detriment works.

 The same principles and processes outlined above also apply for students on a full-time postgraduate taught course.

-The safety net will not currently be applied to dissertations deferred into the 2020/21 academic year.
-However, we will review this if circumstances require further mitigation of assessments generally.
+The safety net will also be applied to dissertations deferred into the 2020/21 academic year.

 Your ‘safety net’ is calculated as an average of your Semester One modules.
 For example, if you have completed four modules in Semester One with module marks of 60%, 70%, 50% and 60% then your safety net would be 60% (the sum of your module marks divided by 4).